-, one of my favorite go-to's for…well…lots of things.
-Having 3 young kids, I don't get to go shopping as much as I used to, (downer for me, better for my wallet…)
+Occasionally, when I'm in need of supplies, I'll make a quick stop at Dollar Tree.
+It's one of my favorite go-to's for, well, lots of things.
+Having 8 kids, 10 and under, I don't get to go shopping as much as I used to.
+(Downer for me, better for my wallet…)

-- Their products are many times the same products you will find in other stores.
+- Dollar store products are many times the same products you will find in other stores.

-- Many items were surplus/over-stock items from a company.
+- Many items were surplus or over-stock items from a company.
 That company might even sell their items at a loss to the dollar store, but it's cheaper than paying taxes, paying for warehousing to hold the items, and frees up their warehouse space for items that will make them profit.

 - Dollar stores will often buy and sell anything that's cheap.
 They will buy entire containers of goods at auction from China, without knowing what's in them, and will sell whatever ends up in that container.
 Surprise!